BBC Alba: Sport

 BBC Alba concentrates on four sports: football, rugby, shinty, and curling.

 During the 2009–10 season, the station broadcast one full Scottish Premier League game every Saturday night.
 The game selected was always one not covered by either live Sky Sports or on an on-demand basis by BT Vision and was shown three hours after the end of the match.
-The matches only included Gaelic commentary along with English subtitles.

-The channel reached an agreement with the Scottish Football League to broadcast live football games during the 2008–09 season.
+The matches only included Gaelic commentary along with English subtitles.The channel reached an agreement with the Scottish Football League to broadcast live football games during the 2008–09 season.
 This began with the final of the Challenge Cup, which was also sponsored by MG Alba.
 BBC Alba then started broadcasting First Division games, beginning with the match between Airdrie United and Clyde on 22 February 2009.

-BBC Alba also struck a deal with the Scottish rugby authorities to show one live rugby, Scottish Premiership Division One match every weekend.
+BBC Alba also struck a deal with the Scottish rugby authorities to show one live Scottish Premiership Division One match every weekend.

-For the 2015–16 season, BBC Alba will show 20 live matches (excluding Rangers) from either 2015-16 Scottish Championship (including the play-off final), League 1 or League 2 as well as four matches from the Scottish Challenge Cup.
-The station also altered their coverage of Scottish Premiership highlights, showing one hour highlights of two non-televised matches on a Saturday and Sunday night at 22:00.
-Other football coverage includes all Scotland U21s and Women's matches.
-As well as the final of the 2015-16 Scottish Junior Cup.
+For the 2015–16 season, BBC Alba will show 20 live matches (excluding Rangers) from either the 2015-16 Scottish Championship (including the play-off final), League 1 or League 2, as well as four matches from the Scottish Challenge Cup.
+The station also altered their coverage of Scottish Premiership highlights, showing one-hour highlights of two non-televised matches on a Saturday and Sunday night at 22:00.
+Other football coverage includes all Scotland U21s and Women's matches, as well as the final of the 2015-16 Scottish Junior Cup.

 In 2010 BBC Alba bought the rights for Celtic League rugby jointly with public service broadcasters from the Republic of Ireland, Northern Ireland and Wales.

 In May 2020, BBC Alba broadcast the last five matches of Women's Bundesliga.